Peking gecko

 The Peking gecko (Gekko swinhonis) is a species of lizard in the family Gekkonidae.
 The species is endemic to China.

 Etymology

 The specific name, swinhonis, is in honor of English naturalist Robert Swinhoe.

 Geographic range

 G. swinhonis occurs in northern China, north of the Yangtze River.

+But they had also been introduced to Incheon, South Korea via ships.

 Habitat

 The preferred natural habitats of G. swinhonis are arid and moist grasslands and plains.